timliang4/HeightPredictorML/README.md

 # HeightPredictorML

-Ridge regression model for predicting offspring height.
+Ridge regression model for predicting height from gender and parent data.

 Data from the Galton height dataset.
 Preprocessed and trained models with scikit-learn pipelines.
 Fine-tuned model using grid search.